 - 2 tablespoons of coconut oil

 - In your instant pot, add your soy sauce, chicken stock, ginger, and garlic – stir to combine.
-Add your pork belly, close the lid, seal the vent, and cook on high pressure for 60 minutes
+Add your pork belly, close the lid, seal the vent, and cook on high pressure for 60 minutes and then quick release the pressure.

 - Preheat your oven to 400 degrees